-61 PCD Nominee Corporation, PCD, is the registered owner of shares held by participants in the Philippine Depository and Trust Co., or PDTC, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines.
+PCD Nominee Corporation, PCD, is the registered owner of shares held by participants in the Philippine Depository and Trust Co., or PDTC, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines.
 Under the PDTC procedures, when an issuer of a PDTC-eligible issue will hold a stockholders' meeting, the PDTC will execute a pro-forma proxy in favor of its participants for the total number of shares in their respective principal securities account as well as for the total number of shares in their client securities account.
 For the shares held in the principal securities account, the participant concerned is appointed as proxy, with full voting rights and powers as registered owner of such shares.
-For shares held in the client securities account, the participant concerned is appointed as proxy, with the obligation to constitute a sub-
+For shares held in the client securities account, the participant concerned is appointed as proxy, with the obligation to constitute a sub-proxy in favor of its clients with full voting and other rights for the number of shares beneficially owned by such clients.

-55 In addition to the 26,034,263 and 21,556,676 common shares owned of record respectively by PTIC and Metro Pacific Resources, Inc., or MPRI, both of which are Philippine affiliates of First Pacific Company Limited, or First Pacific, 7,653,703 ADS, whose underlying common shares represent approximately 3.54% of the outstanding common stock of PLDT, are owned by a non-Philippine wholly-owned subsidiary of First Pacific.
-The common shares and the underlying common shares of the ADS owned by PTIC, MPRI and the non-Philippine wholly-owned subsidiary of First Pacific (referred to herein as "First Pacific Group") collectively represents 25.57% of the outstanding common stock of PLDT as of December 31, 2015.
+&lt;sup>51 In addition to the 26,034,263 and 21,556,676 common shares owned of record respectively by PTIC and Metro Pacific Resources, Inc., or MPRI, both of which are Philippine affiliates of First Pacific Company Limited, or First Pacific, 7,653,703 ADS, whose underlying common shares represent approximately 3.54% of the outstanding common stock of PLDT, are owned by a non-Philippine wholly-owned subsidiary of First Pacific.
+The common shares and the underlying common shares of the ADS owned by PTIC, MPRI and the non-Philippine wholly-owned subsidiary of First Pacific (referred to herein as "First Pacific Group") collectively represents 25.57% of the outstanding common stock of PLDT as of April 17, 2017.

-56 Based on a resolution adopted by the Board of Directors of MPRI, Mr. Manuel V. Pangilinan has been appointed as proxy or duly authorized representative of MPRI to represent and vote the PLDT shares of common stock of MPRI in the Annual Meeting.
+&lt;sup>52 Based on a resolution adopted by the Board of Directors of MPRI, Mr. Manuel V. Pangilinan has been appointed as proxy or duly authorized representative of MPRI to represent and vote the PLDT shares of common stock of MPRI in the Annual Meeting.

 J.P.
-Morgan Hong Kong Nominees Limited 62 37,007,218 17.13 (62) -- ------------ ------- ------
+Morgan Hong Kong Nominees Limited 36,567,542 16.92 (58) -- -- ------------ ------- ------